 Diabetes type 2 is a disease that develops slowly, but its health consequences can be very serious.
 Some protease inhibitors may contribute to increased levels of glucose and risk of diabetes.

 Insulin levels are difficult to measure, but glucose is measured routinely.
 Just as occurs with cholesterol and triglycerides, in order to detect possible increases is important that you are fasting when an analysis.

-If you have been diagnosed with insulin resistance, can prevent the development of diabetes by reducing the amount of calories in your diet and avoid eating sugar, certain carbohydrates like white flour and potatoes, and food fast food in general.
+If you have been diagnosed with insulin resistance, you can prevent the development of diabetes by reducing the amount of calories in your diet and avoid ingesting sugars, certain carbohydrates such as white flour and potatoes, and foods fast food in general.